danielefadda/sobigdata-summer-school-2025/_pages/venue.markdown

                 <h3>How to reach the venue</h3>
                     <p>
                     Poggio all’Agnello is a resort which is approximately one hour from Pisa Airport.
 From Pisa, the venue can be reached by car or by train, which stops in the nearby <a href="https://www.thetrainline.com/en/stations/populonia" target="_blank"> station of Populonia</a>.
-Once at the Populonia train station, the venue is 500 metres away  http://tinyurl.com/2x66rzn6
+Once at the Populonia train station, <a href="http://tinyurl.com/2x66rzn6"> venue is 500 metres away</a>
                     </p>
                     <ul>
-<li>BY PLANE: The nearest airports are Pisa or Rome.
+<li><i class="fas fa-plane"></i> BY PLANE: The nearest airports are Pisa or Rome.
 From there you have to take a train or rent a car.</li>
-<li>BY TRAIN: The nearest train station is “Populonia”.
+<li><i class="fas fa-train"></i> BY TRAIN: The nearest train station is “Populonia”.
 You can buy your ticket for the train directly at “Pisa Centrale” or “Roma Termini” stations (or book it on</li> www.trenitalia.com two month before, otherwise it is not available on the website).
-<li>BY CAR: The address is “Loc.
+<li><i class="fas fa-car"></i> BY CAR: The address is “Loc.
 Poggio all’Agnello, 31 · 57025 Piombino (LI) Tuscany”</li>
                     </ul>
             </div>
         </div>